softappeal/yass2/readme.md

 * Javascript transport uses the Fetch and the WebSocket API instead of Ktor

-* provided by generated code
+* provided either by generated code (works on any platform and is faster) or reflection (works only on the JVM platform and is slower)
     * fast, compact and extendable binary serializer for high throughput and low latency
     * dumper (generic object printer)
     * interceptor (around advice, aspect-oriented programming)